Mahnoor-Adeel/BazaarInternship-CaseStudy/README.md

 > The schema ensures organized product tracking, variant-level control, and a full history of stock movements — making it perfect for small-scale yet structured inventory systems.

+### Stage 2: Expanding to Centralized Database System

+To support multiple stores, a centralized global database was introduced.
+It handles product information, cross-store operations, and centralized logs.

+📌 **ER Diagram:**

+> This visual illustrates how products, SKUs, stores, users, and stock logs are interconnected in the global setup.